jesus-333/Variational-Autoencoder-for-EEG-analysis/New Code/README/README_training.md

-# Training
+# Training General information

-You can train the model ...
+Each model has its own related traing files called `train_model_name.py`

-# Train
+# Standard Training

 # Train with wandb

+If you have install the wandb python library you can use function inside `wandb_trainig.py` script to train the network and keep track of the traing results through wandb